It appeared this would be troublesome.

 "I think I've also been influenced."
 Blood said.
-He then proposed, "How about we use our free time to sort this out and get all things straight?"
+He then proposed, "Let's use our free time to sort this out and set everything straight.?"

 Maybe it was the 'gift' getting back at them.